ipums/ipumspy/docs/source/extracts.rst

 Note that not all IPUMS data collections are currently available via API.
 The table below will be filled in as new IPUMS data collections become accessible via API.

-.. list-table:: IPUMS data collections metadata
+.. list-table:: IPUMS data collections metadata resources
     :widths: 25 25 25 25
     :header-rows: 1
     :align: center